• Skip to primary navigation

 • Over Yogurt, Granola, Chia Pudding or Vanilla Ice Cream.

-• As a topping for desserts like Raspberry Panna Cotta or inside the Raspberries in this Chocolate Raspberry Tart.
+• As a topping for desserts like Chocolate Panna Cotta, Raspberry Panna Cotta or inside the Raspberries in this Chocolate Raspberry Tart or Raspberry Tart.

 • As a Cake Filling (I recommend adding cornstarch if using this recipe for as a filling), Cake Sauce or Cheesecake Topping.
-It would be amazing on a Chocolate Cake, Ricotta Cheesecake or a simple Vanilla Cake for example!
+It would be amazing on my Chocolate Fondant Cake, Ricotta Cheesecake, Pistachio Raspberry Loaf Cake, Almond Raspberry Cake or a simple Yogurt Cake for example!

 Storing & Freezing